soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 ### Coming soon!

-**The new Microsoft 365 security center and the new Microsoft 365 compliance center are rolling out beginning in late January 2019 and through March 2019**.
+The new Microsoft 365 security center and the new Microsoft 365 compliance center are rolling out beginning in late January 2019 and through March 2019.
 You should have your new Microsoft 365 security center and your new Microsoft 365 compliance center within this timeframe.

 ### Easy access!